 At UC CAPS, we prioritize accessible and effective services that you can access when you need them.
 We take a collaborative, strengths-based approach to help you identify tools, resources, and strategies to meet your mental health goals.
 This might only take one meeting, or it might take a little more support.
 Either way, we’re here to help you on your Bearcat journey.

-If you're in need of crisis support or after hours care, call us and follow the prompts to speak to a counselor.
+If you are in need of crisis support or after hours care, dial (513) 556-0648 and follow the prompts to be connected to care.

 Where can you find us?

 The CAPS main office is located at 225 Calhoun St. Suite 200 (next door to Target).
 We also offer counseling within many academic colleges, including: